aslanok/Cronometer/README.md

 # Cronometer

 This app contains a cronometer and a timer.
+I used the textfield in timer part.

 ![Ekran Resmi 2022-02-22 21 43 20](https://user-images.githubusercontent.com/75434270/155198430-2b5566cc-49fe-4fb0-a3ea-f38c4416a1cc.png)